anhr/SpriteText/README.md

 import { SpriteText, SpriteTextGui, updateSpriteTextGroup } from './SpriteText.js';
 ```

 Now you can use SpriteText and SpriteTextGui in your javascript code.
+See [SpriteText API](https://raw.githack.com/anhr/SpriteText/master/jsdoc/index.html) for details.

 ### new SpriteText( text, position, options )